 Do you need help with choosing healthy grocery products when you go to the store and don’t know where to start?
 Unsure about how to find products that fit your families dietary needs?
 If you’ve been following along with our social posts, you may know that May 29th is World Digestive Health Day, with this year’s focus on Obesity.

-As we previously mentioned here, when it comes to healthy eating, CDHF is aligned with Canada’s Food Guide and always recommends working with a registered dietitian when you have specific dietary requirements like a lot of the digestive conditions we talk about.
+As we previously mentioned in our article on World Digestive Health Day, when it comes to healthy eating, CDHF is aligned with Canada’s Food Guide and always recommends working with a registered dietitian when you have specific dietary requirements like a lot of the digestive conditions we talk about.

 Canada’s Food Guide recommends making it a habit to eat a variety of healthy foods each day.
 Their tips include to:

 - Eat plenty of vegetables and fruits, whole grain foods and protein foods.
 Choose protein foods that come from plants more often.

 - Choose foods with healthy fats instead of saturated fat

 - Limit highly processed foods.
 If you choose these foods, eat them less often and in small amounts.